clemensv/twitter_spamlists/readme.md

 Please mind that the Twitter import function for block lists is VERY picky and will expect LF line endings and that the last line must not be blank.
 The ZIP file contains a version of the block list that will work for import.

+Get the ZIP file directly from [this link](https://raw.githubusercontent.com/clemensv/twitter_spamlists/master/block-kiss69-me.csv), unpack the file on your PC, and then go to your [block list on Twitter](https://twitter.com/settings/blocked) and choose the Options dropdown on the right hand side above the list to import.